sebaslogen/resaca/resacahilt/README.md

     DemoComposable(inputObject = scopedVMWithFirstKey)
     DemoComposable(inputObject = scopedVMWithSecondKey)
 }

+@Composable
+fun DemoInjectedViewModelWithId(idOne: String = "myFirstId", idTwo: String = "mySecondId") {
+    val scopedVMWithFirstId: MyIdViewModel = hiltViewModelScoped(idOne, defaultArguments = bundleOf(MY_ARGS_KEY to idOne))
+    val scopedVMWithSecondId: MyIdViewModel = hiltViewModelScoped(idTwo, defaultArguments = bundleOf(MY_ARGS_KEY to idTwo))
+    // We now have 2 instances on memory of the same ViewModel type, both inside the same Composable scope
+    // When one Id updates only the ViewModel with that Id will be recreated
+    // Each ViewModel instance has its own Id DemoComposable(inputObject = scopedVMWithFirstId)
+    DemoComposable(inputObject = scopedVMWithSecondId)
+}
 ```

 Once you use the `hiltViewModelScoped` function, the same object will be restored as long as the Composable is part of the composition, even if it _temporarily_